Aurinia Pharmaceuticals (NASDAQ:AUPH) Price Target Raised to $28.00

-Aurinia Pharmaceuticals (NASDAQ:AUPH) (TSE:AUP) had its price target raised by equities research analysts at Oppenheimer from $20.00 to $28.00 in a research note issued on Monday, The Fly reports.
-Oppenheimer’s price target would indicate a potential upside of 49.49% from the stock’s previous close.
+Aurinia Pharmaceuticals (NASDAQ:AUPH) (TSE:AUP) had its price target lifted by Royal Bank of Canada from $20.00 to $28.00 in a research note released on Tuesday, The Fly reports.
+They currently have an outperform rating on the biotechnology company’s stock.

-Several other research firms have also recently weighed in on AUPH.
-Cantor Fitzgerald dropped their price target on Aurinia Pharmaceuticals from $30.00 to $26.00 in a report on Thursday, November 12th.
-Bloom Burton cut Aurinia Pharmaceuticals from a “buy” rating to an “accumulate” rating in a report on Tuesday, November 3rd.
-HC Wainwright lifted their price objective on Aurinia Pharmaceuticals from $30.00 to $35.00 and gave the company a “buy” rating in a report on Monday.
-Finally, Zacks Investment Research raised Aurinia Pharmaceuticals from a “sell” rating to a “hold” rating in a report on Tuesday, January 12th.
-Two investment analysts have rated the stock with a hold rating and six have given a buy rating to the stock.
-The stock currently has a consensus rating of “Buy” and a consensus target price of $24.00.
+AUPH has been the subject of several other reports.
+Bloom Burton cut Aurinia Pharmaceuticals from a buy rating to an accumulate rating in a research report on Tuesday, November 3rd.
+HC Wainwright boosted their target price on Aurinia Pharmaceuticals from $30.00 to $35.00 and gave the stock a buy rating in a research report on Monday.
+Zacks Investment Research upgraded Aurinia Pharmaceuticals from a sell rating to a hold rating in a research report on Tuesday, January 12th.
+Oppenheimer boosted their target price on Aurinia Pharmaceuticals from $20.00 to $28.00 in a research report on Monday.
+Finally, Cantor Fitzgerald boosted their target price on Aurinia Pharmaceuticals from $27.00 to $34.00 and gave the stock an overweight rating in a research report on Tuesday.
+Two investment analysts have rated the stock with a hold rating and seven have given a buy rating to the company.
+The stock presently has an average rating of Buy and an average target price of $26.50.

 Aurinia Pharmaceuticals Inc, a clinical stage biopharmaceutical company, develops and commercializes therapies to treat various diseases in the United States and China.
 It is involved in developing voclosporin, an investigational drug for the treatment of lupus nephritis, dry eye syndrome, and focal segmental glomerulosclerosis.